csae1152/FarmHandSqubs/README.md

 Getting Started with Squbs
 --------------------------

-1. Run sbt from root directory to enter the interactive mode.
+1. Run sbt from console to enter the interactive mode.

 2. Start the server by using start.